donadiomauro/chrome-extension-php.net-random-function/README.md

-Chrome Extension "PHP.net random function"
+Chrome Extension "PHP.net random functions"
 =============================

-This Chrome extension opens, in the current tab, a new random function from PHP.net.
+This Chrome extension opens, in the current tab, a function from PHP.net.

 This first release will draw one of the currently 991 functions available.
 The functions list is taken from onlinephpfunctions.com and is based on PHP 5.5.5.